2 local students named Iowa's top youth volunteers

-Augustus Ehlers, 16, of Edgewood, and Lilliana Tracy, 11, of Bellevue, were named Iowa's top two youth volunteers of 2020 by The Prudential Spirit of Community Awards, according to an announcement made today.
+Augustus “Charlie” Ehlers, 16, of Edgewood, and Lilliana Tracy, 11, of Bellevue, were named Iowa’s top two youth volunteers of 2020 by The Prudential Spirit of Community Awards, according to an announcement made Tuesday.

 As state award recipients, the pair will each receive $1,000, a medallion and a trip in May to Washington, D.C.